flyingmachine/brave-clojure-web/content/read-and-eval.md

     both times that list was then evaluated, resulting in the `+` function being called.

+Macros allow you to transform an arbitrary data structure like `(1 + 1)` into one into one that can be evaluated by Clojure, `(+ 1 1)`.
-Macros allow you to use the full power of Clojure to transform the data structures used to represent your program into completely different data structures which then get evaluated.
-They thus enable syntax abstraction.
+Thus, *you can use Clojure to extend itself* so that you write your program however you please.
+Macros thus enable syntax abstraction.
 "Syntax abstraction" sounds a little too abstract (ha ha!), so let's explore that a little.

 ## A Syntax Abstraction Example: The -> Macro